 - Selecting First and Last Name along with at least Email or Address is recommended, to prevent the system from identifying contacts that happen to have the same name as duplicates.

-- You have the option, for individual contacts, to have the system consider First Name, Last Name, and Email Address AND/OR parts of mailing address.
+- You have the option, for individual contacts, to have the system consider First Name, Last Name, and Email Address AND/OR parts of mailing and other addresses.

 - After making your selections, click the orange Review Settings button in the lower right.

 - This will bring up a pop up box that will show you the impact of the settings you have chosen.